decision-labs/spacialdb-devcenter/pages/Heroku.md

 ### Connect to a Postgis enabled database

 We now just need to set the `DATABASE_URL` config of our app to connect to a Postgis enabled database from SpacialDB.
-The [Rgeo postgis gem](http://dazuma.github.io/activerecord-postgis-adapter/rdoc/Documentation_rdoc.html) requires the `adapter: postgis` so our `DATABASE_URL` looks like:
+The [Rgeo postgis gem](http://dazuma.github.io/activerecord-postgis-adapter/rdoc/Documentation_rdoc.html) requires the `adapter: postgis` so our `DATABASE_URL` will look like:

 ```console
 $ heroku config:set DATABASE_URL="postgis://<username>:<password>@spacialdb.com:9999/<database>"
 ...
 ```

 ### Create the Photo resource

 First, lets generate a Photo resource for the API with a Postgis `Point` geometry column to store the latitude and longitude of the photo’s coordinates: